 Keep it on the Cloud

 When it comes to passport security, the U.S. lags behind several advanced countries like Australia, that will be researching and testing a cloud-based passport this short-circuits pickpockets.
 But you can home-hack a simplified one for now.
 Take photos of any important power work such as passports, resort bookings, emergency contacts, or insurance before leaving the house then upload them to a service such as Dropbox.
 This enables cloud computing security to be at its peak.
 This will work as a digital security deposit box you may get from anywhere, as required.
 Do not forget Global Entrance, do your part and use this app, as it is a win-win.
-Not only will you accelerate through customs and immigration any moment you arrive stateside, but the more people pre-vetted by Apps such as this (you get a known Traveler ID), the easier it is to get The TSA to concentrate on travelers with possibly murkier intentions.
+Not only will you accelerate through customs and immigration any moment you arrive stateside, but the more people pre-vetted by Apps such as this (you get a known Traveler ID), the easier it is to get The TSA to concentrate on travellers with possibly murkier intentions.

 Use an Uber (or Even a 99)

-When I had been traveling to Rio this summer to cover the Olympics, I was worried how best to get around safely in a town with a reputation for risk especially, the anecdotal evidence of muggings on buses, while still in transit.
+When I had been travelling to Rio this summer to cover the Olympics, I was worried how best to get around safely in a town with a reputation for risk especially, the anecdotal evidence of muggings on buses, while still in transit.
 Turns out, the response was a rideshare app – in this scenario, Uber.
 Not only was it cheap but also suitable.
 I really could summon a vehicle, to the doorway of a restaurant if need be, anytime I needed it.
-Language was no barrier, as my destination has been automatically entered prior to the driver reaching you.
+The language was no barrier, as my destination has been automatically entered prior to the driver reaching you.
 There was a limited chance of a motorist going rogue, as our whole trip was recorded and satellite-mapped.
 It allowed me to research Rio in-depth without stressing, even in areas like Santa Teresa, a website of my favourite restaurant discovery, Aprazivel.
 It isn’t as hard as bus hire or in the construction industry crane hire.
 Do not forget, also, that lots of cities have neighbourhood counterparts to Uber or even Lyft, which frequently have bigger fleets (in Rio, there is 99, together with English-language support).